author/shell/README.md

   name: 'list',
   description: 'List the contents of the directory.',
   disableHelp: false, // Set to true to turn off default help messages for the entire shell (you can still provide your own).
 Defaults to false.
   // arguments are listed after the command in the default help screen.
-Ex: "dir list <dir>"
+Ex: "dir list path"
-  arguments: '<dir>',
+  arguments: 'path', // Can be space/comma/tab/semicolon delimited or an array.
   alias: 'ls',
   // Any flag parsing options from the @author.io/arg library can be configured here.
   // See https://github.com/author/arg#configuration-methods for a list.